CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 Yothalot is an application for running parallel map/reduce algorithms on big data clusters.
 If you have a lot of data and want to process it using either native C++ code or simple PHP scripts, Yothalot is the tool for you.
+Yothalot is maintained by Copernica BV in Amsterdam, a leading Dutch provider of Email Marketing solutions.

 Yothalot was designed with simplicity in mind: it uses the [GlusterFS](http://www.gluster.org/) distributed file system for storing distributed data, and you can create a Yothalot cluster